 Simon Schama comes to Santa Fe.
 We had a full house for “A Conversation with Simon Schama, The Story of the Jews”, with over 200 in attendance and folks turned away at the door.
 Professor Schama brought life, color and wit to a memorable evening, setting the stage for his new PBS series.

 First “satellite” screening is a major success!
 The Santa Fe JFF launched the first of its “satellite” screenings with the award winning documentary, Precious Life, March 9th, at the Reel Deal Theater in Los Alamos.
-The Los Alamos Jewish Center hosted a post-film reception for an audience that exceeded expectations.
+The Los Alamos Jewish Center hosted a post-film reception, making this a very special event.

 Last season broke all records with the sixteenth consecutive film we’ve screened in Santa Fe with standing room only and a new summer series, “Cool Films for Hot Days”.
 We also introduced two new film “genres”.
 The first, “Israel Upside Down and Sideways” highlighted films with different perspectives on the issues facing Israel today.
 Selections included the Israeli film and U.S. Academy Award Nominee for Best Documentary, The Gatekeepers.
 The second genre, “Cinema Classics”, shined a light on films considered cinematic masterpieces and/or archival treasures.
 Our selection was the Yiddish masterpiece, Tevye, a film Pasatiempo called a “Cinema Gem”.